 Li Longji (685 — 762), respected as Emperor Xuanzong of Tang, in some legends, had visited the moon once, with the help of two Taoists, or in his dream.

-During his trip, he was welcomed by Chang E, visited the Moon Palace (Guanghan Palace), tried a moon-shaped delicious cake and Wu Gang's Osmanthus wine, and impressed by fantastic music there.
+During his trip, he was welcomed by Chang E, visited the Moon Palace (Guanghan Palace), tried a delicious moon-shaped cake and Wu Gang's Osmanthus wine, and was impressed by the fantastic music there.

-Later, he wrote the famous Nichang Yuyi (also known as The Feather Dress Dance or The Song of Enduring Sorrow), based on what he remembered the music on the moon.
+Later, he wrote the famous Nichang Yuyi (also known as The Feather Dress Dance or The Song of Enduring Sorrow) based on what he remembered from the music on the moon.

-Worship the moon using sacrifice offerings, include Mooncake and seasonal fruits;
+Worship the moon using sacrifice offerings, including Mooncake and seasonal fruits;

-Appreciate beautiful moon, drink Osmanthus wine, chatting with family;
+Appreciate the beautiful moon, drink Osmanthus wine, chat with family;

-Since When, and Why eating Mooncake at Mid Autumn Festival?
+When and Why Eating Mooncakes at Mid Autumn Festival?

-Originally a type of sacrificial offerings to the moon, Mooncakes were later made into the moon's shape and became the representative of the reunion since the Song Dynasty (960 — 1179).
+Originally a type of sacrificial offering to the moon, Mooncakes were later made into the moon's shape and became the representative of the reunion since the Song Dynasty (960 — 1179).

 When Zhu Yuanzhang, the founder emperor of the Ming Dynasty, was planning to rebel, they needed to send info to those who hated the Yuan's reign and wanted to join.

-Under the strict surveillance of Yuan's government, Zhu Yuanzhang commanded to hide a note in many mooncakes, writing "will rebel at night of 15th of August".
+Under the strict surveillance of Yuan's government, Zhu Yuanzhang asked his soldiers to hide a note in many mooncakes, writing that "will rebel on the night of 15th of August".

 After those mooncakes were sent to cities, they were successfully delivered to uprising armies, who participated and won that battle.

-To memorize the braveness of his soldiers, and their final success, Zhu Yuanzhang regulated mooncakes as the most important food of the Mid Autumn Festival.
+To memorize his soldiers' braveness and their final success, Zhu Yuanzhang regulated mooncakes as the essential food of the Mid Autumn Festival.

-Since then, more types of exquisite mooncakes have been invented and popularized, which include various crusts, fillings, flavors, regions, decorations, and so on.
+Since then, more exquisite mooncakes have been invented and popularized, including various crusts, fillings, flavors, regions, decorations, etc.

-However, there's one thing that had never changed: it is the most important representative of the reunion.
+However, one thing that had never changed: it is the most important representative of the reunion.